My first quilt in 7 sittings, Intermediate

 (I find stitch rippers will pull the threads.
 Normally they work great if you have backstitched.)
 Time to take a milk and cookie break.
 Whew!

-9. Forth Day.
+9. Fourth Day.
 Heat the iron to 'cotton/linen' setting and use steam.
 When the iron is ready, moving fairly quickly, press the seams open.
 You might need mom's help for this one.

 10. Place row one on row two with right sides together, matching knotted seam to seam.
 Pin.
 After pinning seams together, if one edge bulges a little, make a small fold to tuck some of the extra material behind the seam (pull the extra material into a 'tuck', to the wrong side, behind the seam).
 Pin the tuck down.
 If it is a really big bulge of extra material, you may want to pin back the extra material at both seams (one on each side of the bulge).